What is Human Resource Management? - HRM Definitions - Functions - Objectives - Evolution of HRM from Personnel

 Coming to the crux of difference, Personnel management is the seed and root for Human resources management.
 To say in simple words Human resource management is evolved from the Personnel management.
 Main principle of the Personnel Management was to extract work from an employee for the remuneration paid to them.
 Employees during the Personnel management era were not given high priority in decision making process and weren't much allowed to interact with management.
 Personnel management was more confined to the factories and the main focus of the Personal manager was to see that everything was in compliance with the labour laws or not but not much emphasis made on the morale of employees.
 Employees were just treated as tools, obligation to the organisation but not as the asset of the organisation, besides they were seen as cost & expenditure to company rather than capital and investment.
 Personnel officers mostly used be disciplinary oriented instead of flexible and interactive with employees.
 Nurturing of employees was not priority by the personnel managers and employees perspective was ignored which means personnel managers rather than understanding situation they used to be punitive if any error was committed by employee.

 Motivating employees is a basic feature of human resource management in contrast with personal management.
-Main principle of the Human resource management is to see what should be given to an employee for extracting the desired work.
+Main principle of the Human resource management is to see what should be given or provided to an employee for extracting the desired work.
 Hr Managers always encourage participation of employees in decision making and their suggestions are most valued.
 Flexibility in work, welfare and Work life balance to employees is high priority for Hr managers and they show much more concern towards employee issues.
 Adoption of new policies and optimisation methods by the Hr manager are well encouraged and swift.
 The finest difference between Personnel management and Human resource management is integration and augmentation of Information Technologies in the human resources management process and functions for enhanced productivity and time savings as time is money.
 All above Artificial intelligence and Roberts are taking over many Hr functions ranging from employees recruitment, Testing, interviewing and many more.